Absolute Risk Prediction for Cannabis Use Disorder in Adolescence and Early Adulthood Using Bayesian Machine Learning: METHODS

 (1) Initial Screening: We fitted univariate Cox PH model for each potential risk factor and selected those with p-values less than 0.25.

-(2) Multivariate Screening: Subsequently, we fitted multivariate Cox PH models on various combinations of the risk factors selected in step (1).
+(2) Multivariate Screening: Subsequently, we fitted multivariate Cox PH models with various combinations of the risk factors selected in step (1).
 The combinations were chosen to ensure that at least 80\% of the initial cohort had complete data on the selected risk factors.
-The predictors with p-values below 0.25 in at least one of those fitted models were retained for further consideration.
+The predictors with p-values below 0.25 in at least one of those fitted models were retained for further consideration \cite{hosmer2000}.

-(3) Bayesian Model Fitting: We fitted the Bayesian model as described in ``Estimation Framework" using the risk factors identified in step (2).
-For variable selection, we employ two methods: credible interval and scaled neighborhood \citep{VarSelect2010}.
+(3) Bayesian Model Fitting: We fitted the Bayesian model as described in “Estimation Framework” using the risk factors identified in step (2).
+For variable selection, we employed two methods: credible interval and scaled neighborhood \cite{VarSelect2010}.
 This step resulted in several unique competing models obtained by varying confidence levels and thresholds for the two methods.

-(4) Model Comparison: Lastly, we compared the performances of the competing models identified in step (3) using 5-fold CV to identify the optimal absolute risk prediction model.
+(4) Model Comparison: Lastly, we compared the performance of the competing models identified in step (3) using 5-fold cross-validation (CV) to identify the optimal absolute risk prediction model.

 Additional details regarding these steps are provided in Supplement Section S5.
-The model comparison was based on two primary metrics: the area under the receiver operating characteristic curve (AUC) and the ratio of expected (E) to observed (O) number of events (E/O) \citep{Pfeiffer2017}.
+The model comparison was based on two primary metrics: the area under the receiver operating characteristic curve (AUC) and the ratio of expected (E) to observed (O) number of events (E/O) \cite{Pfeiffer2017}.
 Two types of prediction were considered for this assessment: (1) risk of CUD within a specified number of years following the initiation of cannabis use, and (2) risk of CUD within a certain number of years for participants of a particular age, if they had started using cannabis by that age.

-\section{Results}
+\section{RESULTS}

-\subsection{Fitted Models}
+\subsection{Fitted models}

-Our study cohort, as detailed in Data Sources, comprises 8169 participants, exhibiting a lifetime CUD prevalence of 8.20\%.
-However, due to missing data in several variables, the training sample size for the optimal model found in step (4) reduced to 8068, with a lifetime CUD prevalence slightly lower at 8.18\%.
+Our study cohort, as detailed in Data sources, comprised 8,169 participants, with lifetime CUD prevalence of 8.2\%.
+In the model-building step (2), 21 risk factors were identified (details on these risk factors can be found in Supplement Table S1).
+However, due to missing data in several variables, the training sample size for the optimal model found in step (4) was reduced to 8,068, with a slightly lower lifetime CUD prevalence of 8.18\%.